OpenDirective/opendirective.github.io/_posts/2020-07-01-music-practice-tools.md

 ---

 <div class="message">
 As an adult learner of bass guitar I find there's much to get to grips with.
 In addition to instrument technique there's a raft of musicality skills.
-As a confirmed geek I've long though about various tool projects using the web platform which is now very musically capable.
-Then COVID hit us and lessons became remote, requiring distant sharing of information.
-Add in thoughts of keeping a musical journal and [musicpracticetools.net](https://musicpracticetools.net) was born.
+As a confirmed geek I've long thought about various neat tool projects using the web platform which is now very musically capable.
+And then COVID hit us and my lessons became remote, requiring distant sharing of information.
+Add to that my aspirations of keeping a musical journal and [musicpracticetools.net](https://musicpracticetools.net) was born.
 </div>

 ## Tools for practice and remote lessons